 It arrives at an interesting moment, when the Universidad José Cecilio del Valle renews its strategy in its vision for being the Business University of Honduras, with interesting tendencies towards the virtualisation of almost all its processes and the outsourcing of the services that implies the search of Profiles, monitoring, mentoring; Interesting model if we consider that the priority of academia is to teach, research and have an impact on the needs of society.

-The Master of Design and Urban Planning has an advantage to be formulated within the framework of a Cooperation Agreement of this University, with the Han-a Institute of Urban Research of the Republic of Korea and with the Soosung Engineering Company, one of the largest of engineering and architecture of Korea.
-It is defined as a high impact postgraduate program, aimed at enriching and enhancing the professional activity to provide a comprehensive solution to urban design and planning, fundamental elements to enhance the development of the country, and required by the business sector, the public sector , civil associations and international cooperation, according to established international norms and standards.
+The Master in Urban Design and Planning has the advantage of being formulated within the framework of a Cooperation Agreement of this University, with the Han-a Institute for Urban Research of the Republic of Korea and with the Soosung Engineering Company, one of the largest of engineering and architecture of Korea.
+It is defined as a high-impact postgraduate program, aimed at enriching and enhancing professional activity to provide a comprehensive solution to urban design and planning, fundamental elements to enhance the development of the country, and required by the business sector, the public sector , civil associations and international cooperation, in accordance with established international norms and standards.

 - To train professionals capable of detecting urban problems, including economic, environmental, cultural and spatial contexts, through the application of technical instruments and design principles with firm theoretical and technical bases to formulate and evaluate projects and physical-spatial interventions aimed at improving Urban life.

 - To train professionals with a high social and ethical commitment, with a global vision of what the intervention of a city means, providing concrete methodologies for the solution to urban and architectural problems, that allow to redesign the physical spaces that occupy the man in the present life .

 - To train urban developers aware of their social responsibility, capable of formulating projects focused on ordering or channeling the growth of cities according to the particular conditions of the environment, and of designing instruments that guarantee the viability of urban projects.